How to Protect Your Child from Online Predators

 Rule #1 is to make sure your child never gives out any personal information.
 This is regardless of a person’s motives.
 You can teach them that we don’t even tell people who call from our banks our personal information.
 It’s probably someone trying to steal our money.
 Just like there are online scams to be aware of, there are people who want to get close to kids and they shouldn’t trusted.

 One of the most common areas that a predator will target children is an online chat room.
 If the predator is talking to a child in a one-on-one chat room, they can build a relationship with them.
 This is what you want to avoid at all costs.
 Public chat rooms are accessible to anyone with an Internet connection, but you can restrict your child’s access to them.
 Unbeknownst to most parents, the popular app TikTok can actually work as a chat room using their live stream feature.

-You have the choice of blocking these websites using parental controls, or talking about them with your child.
+You have the choice of blocking these websites using parental control monitoring, or talking about them with your child.
 If your child promises to stay away from these types of sites, that may be sufficient as long as you have a way to check in once in a while to monitor they are not using chat rooms.

 Things get more dangerous is someone your child is talking to someone in a chat room lives close by.
 Chats can turn into texts and the possibility of meeting.
 All the more vital for your child to know that anyone online may not be who they say they are.
 This can even happen on social media.

 Ensure Children’s are not Accessing the Dark Web